Release Notes#

 All the timing fields in returned solutions are updated.
 See the SAPI Timing Fields section of the QPU Solver Datasheet for an example output.

-2021-08-25 Leap Release#
+2021-08-25 Release#

 Documentation Restructure: QPU Solver Datasheet#

 The formerly titled Technical Description of the QPU is now the QPU Solver Datasheet guide.
-This guide describes the D-Wave QPU in detail—the quantum annealing process, effects of integrated control errors (ICE) and other errors—and now includes chapters on timing and postprocessing (for the D-Wave 2000Q), which were previously separate documents.
+This guide describes the D‑Wave QPU in detail—the quantum annealing process, effects of integrated control errors (ICE) and other errors—and now includes chapters on timing and postprocessing (for the D‑Wave 2000Q QPU), which were previously separate documents.
 This document also provides the high-level descriptions of the annealing control features that were previously duplicated in a Quantum Annealing Controls section.

 The content previously in a Machine Learning section is now included in the Problem-Solving Handbook guide.

-Note also that the title of the Getting Started with the D-Wave System guide has been altered to Getting Started with D-Wave Solvers.
+Note also that the title of the Getting Started with the |dwave_short| System guide has been altered to Getting Started with |dwave_short| Solvers.

-2021-06-16 Leap Release#
+2021-06-16 Release#

 The content of release note Hybrid Solver Service: DQM Solver is revised for a software update deployed in February 2021 that changed the limits on the supported numbers of variables (previously 5,000) and total biases (previously 2 billion).
 The revised sentence now states, “It accepts problems with up to 3,000 discrete variables, each of which can represent sets of up to 10,000 values, and 3 billion total linear plus quadratic biases (values assigned to both nodes and edges of the graph representing your problem).”